 Whose Insurance Pays for No-Fault Benefits?

-If the person who borrowed your car sustains injuries in a crash, he or she should be eligible to file a claim for Michigan no-fault benefits through one of the following ways:
+If someone borrows your car, crashes it and is injured, he or she should be eligible to file a claim for Michigan no-fault benefits through one of the following ways:

 - Under his or her personal car insurance policy